Kinetic Interacting Particle Langevin Monte Carlo: Experiments

 For \ref{assump:strongconvexity}, consider

-The sum is positive definite and the matrix was shown by \cite{kuntz2023particle} to have $2d_\theta$ positive eigenvalues and so it follows that $\nabla^2 U$ is positive definite.
+The sum is positive definite and the matrix was shown by \citet{kuntz2023particle} to have $2d_\theta$ positive eigenvalues and so it follows that $\nabla^2 U$ is positive definite.
 Hence $U$ is strictly convex and in theory no lower bound for strong convexity constant exists.
 We show however this is not a problem for our practical implementations. \end{remark}

-In Fig. \ref{fig:pgdcomparison} we can see the difference in the behaviours between the algorithms.
-Most notably, the \ref{eq:KIPLMC2} algorithm exhibits comparable levels of variance as the MPGDnc algorithm in the $\theta$-dimension, whilst the \ref{eq:KIPLMC1} algorithm has much greater variance (roughly 100 times greater).
-It is interesting to note that the KIPLMC2 algorithm preserves many theoretical properties of the KIPLMC1 algorithm, with empirical variance reduction properties.
-As $N$ grows the $\theta$ iterates concentrate onto the MMLE $\bar{\theta}_\star$ for all algorithms.
-This behaviour can be seen in more detail in Fig. \ref{fig:convergence_var} (b), in which we can observe the variance changing with rate $\mathcal{O}(1/N)$.
-Further, we make a comparison of the performance of the MPGDnc and KIPLMC2 in Fig. \ref{fig:convergence_var} (a) with the Area Below the Curve (ABC) metric (see \ref{sec:ABC} for more detail).
-This metric is a signed, weighted difference between the performances of the two algorithms: the higher the value, the better KIPLMC2 performs compared to MPGDnc; 0 is when they perform the same.
-We observe that the best comparative performance for the KIPLMC2 algorithm arises in the edge cases where we have large step-size and small particle number.
+In Fig.~\ref{fig:pgdcomparison} we can see the difference in the behaviours between the algorithms.
+Most notably, the \gls*{kiplmc1} and \gls*{kiplmc2} algorithms exhibit comparable levels of acceleration as the \gls*{mpgd} algorithm in the $\theta$-dimension, whilst the \gls*{ipla} and \gls*{pgd} algorithms trail further behind.
+Interestingly, we observe (more notably for large $N$) that the noise in the $\theta$-dynamics in \gls*{kiplmc1} and \gls*{kiplmc2}, as compared to \gls*{mpgd}, seems to dampen some of the momentum effects when $\gamma$, the friction coefficient is sub-optimal.
+As $N$ grows the $\theta$ iterates concentrate onto the \gls*{mmle} $\bar{\theta}_\star$ for all algorithms.
+This behaviour can be seen in more detail in Fig.~\ref{fig:convergence_var} (b), in which we can verify the variance changing with rate $\mathcal{O}(1/N)$.
+Further, we make a comparison of the performance of the \gls*{ipla} and \gls*{kiplmc2} in Fig.~\ref{fig:convergence_var} (a) with the Area Below the Curve (ABC) metric (see \ref{sec:ABC} for more detail).
+This metric is a signed, weighted difference between the performances of the two algorithms: the higher the value, the better \gls*{kiplmc2} performs compared to \gls*{ipla}; 0 is when they perform the same.
+We observe that the acceleration of \gls*{kiplmc2} can be best observed in specific $\gamma$ regimes, which ensure that the momentum is close to critical dampening.

-Note that the momentum effects of the \ref{eq:KIPLMC1} and \ref{eq:KIPLMC2} algorithms has been dampened through a specific choice of $\gamma$.
-In training it was observed that the convergence rate is very sensitive to the choice of $\gamma$, where choices too small exhibit large momentum effects and too large lead to slow convergence.
+Note that the momentum effects of the \gls*{kiplmc1} and \gls*{kiplmc2} algorithms has been dampened through a specific choice of $\gamma$.
+In training it was observed that the convergence rate is very sensitive to the choice of $\gamma$, where choices too small, exhibit large momentum effects, and too large, lead to slow convergence (see also \citet{lim2023momentum} for more discussion on the role of the momentum parameter for learning with KLMC).
 The choice of $\gamma$ here is far from optimal, but allows us to observe the strength of the proposed algorithms.